top of page

 Nurdle Patrol - As needed / as time permits

 Nurdle Patrol is a citizen science project based out of Texas to collect data on nurdles, or plastic pellets typically used in the manufacturing of plastic items, found in bodies of water.
-These pellets can be found anywhere, but are commonly seen in larger numbers near manufacturing and shipping sites.
-As with other types of microplastics, nurdles cause serious damage to marine ecosystems and must be addressed.
-Participating in this science project is easy; just go to the beach, search for and collect pellets for 10 minutes, and record the data (including location, amount of nurdles, time, pictures) at nurdlepatrol.org.
-Seaside is actively looking for volunteers and interns to go out and go on these nurdle hunts along beaches and upload their findings to the nurdle patrol website so we can pioneer data for Massachusetts!
-You do not even have to buy a kit from Nurdle Patrol for this collection to become involved, all you have to do is go out on your own, collect data, and upload it to the website!
+Participation includes going to the beach, searching for and collecting pellets for 10 minutes, and recording the data (including location, amount of nurdles, time, and pictures) at nurdlepatrol.org.
+Seaside is actively looking for volunteers and interns to go out and go on these nurdle hunts along beaches and upload their findings to the Nurdle Patrol website so we can pioneer data for Massachusetts!

 For more information on our advisorship program and general advisorship information, please visit here.